WS Grain Cleaners

 Cleans Various Grains

 The WS machines will clean many types of common grains such as barley, beans, corn, durum, hemp, lentils, maize, oats, peas, poppy, rape, rye, soybeans, spelt, sunflower, wheat and many more.
 After cleaning, the grain will be ready for storage, for planting or for grain burning furnaces.
-These cleaners have also been used for separating the stems and leaves of mint; leaves from frozen fruit; sawdust from wood chips and small bits of wood and plastic from sand or bark.
+These cleaners have also been used for separating leaves from frozen fruit; sawdust from wood chips and small bits of wood and plastic from sand or bark.

 Solution For Disease In Grain

 Quality standards vary for cleaning grain depending on its end use.
-Harmful fungus and toxins such as vomitoxin, aflatoxin, fusarium and ergot is harbored mostly in the chaff, the light seeds and the cracked kernels.
+Harmful fungus and toxins such as vomitoxin, aflatoxin, fusarium, and ergot is harbored mostly in the chaff, the light seeds, and the cracked kernels.
 These diseases can easily double in a month when stored in slightly damp conditions.
 Removing this part from the good grain will lower the infection rate.
 The air flow through the grain will help dry down a high moisture crop.
 Cleaning tests with popcorn and spelt were conducted and the results tested by a certified lab.
 The popcorn was infested with a vomitoxin level of 11.2 which is unusually high.
 The spelt tested at 1.5 vomitoxin.
-After being cleaned with one of our grain cleaners, the popcorn tested at 1.8 and the spelt tested at 0.7.
+After one pass through a WS grain cleaner, the popcorn tested at 1.8 and the spelt tested at 0.7.

 Small Investment, Short Payback

 It is easy to increase the value of your crop such as one farmer did in Saskatchewan.
 In 2016, he had 6,000 bushels of wheat that was contaminated with a high level of Fusarium fungus.
 It was rated as a grade 3 grain which was unfit for food or feed.
 The most that he was offered was $2.50/bu.
-Since the fungus consumes the inner part of the kernel, the thins, the lights, the cracks and the fines are the most susceptible to this infection.
+Since the fungus consumes the inner part of the kernel, the thins, the lights, the cracks, and the fines are the most susceptible to this infection.
 After cleaning the grain with a WS machine, this part of the grain was removed which contained most of the fungus.
 The grain was then upgraded to a grade 1 and the offer on the wheat was $6.60/bu.
 This price difference was $4.10 per bushel which amounted to an increased value of over $24,000 for the crop.
-His Return On Investment (ROI) was short and his purchase added more profit to his bottom line.
+His Breakeven Point on the cost of the machine was reached in just a few hours of use.
+His Return On Investment (ROI) was great.
+His purchase added more profit to his bottom line for the year.

 Grading Seed Adds Value